 Handy Email Marketing Checklist

-When you are sending email campaigns yourself (either using our own self managed campaign tool or third party software), here is a handy check list we've developed at TMD Online to make sure your campaigns are sent error free.
+When you are sending email campaigns yourself (either using our partner Vision 6 or third party software), here is a handy check list we've developed at TMD Online to make sure your campaigns are sent error free.

 Over the last five years we have seen average mobile "opens" increase from a mere 10% to just under 50%.
 Whenever you send an email campaign - you should consider (and test) how the campaign will look / feel on a smaller screen.

 If your campaign is a bit longer, consider placing multiple calls to action throughout the campaign, as your user might not scroll all the way to end to engage (e.g click on a link).
 If your campaign is really long - you may also want to consider a table of contents, or an introduction that contains links to "critical" areas.

 You should run your content / campaign thru a "spam checker" to make sure you've got a good balance of text to image ratio.
 Also you should try and minimise any "spammy" keywords.